CodeYourFuture/syllabus-archive/react/week-2/lesson.md

 ### Where Does State Live?

 We have talked about how a component "remembers" state.
-In fact, each component remembers **separate** state from other components.
+In fact, each component *instance* remembers **separate** state from other components.
 This means we can have multiple different Counters, each with a different state ([interactive example](https://codesandbox.io/s/multiple-counters-xm1x4?file=/src/App.js)):

 ```js
 function App() {